Glossary

 Alpine Convention

-Framework convention having as the main purposes the safeguard of the Alpine natural ecosystem and the strengthening of a sustainable development in the area, promoting economics and cultural interests of the resident population.
+Framework Convention whose main objectives are the protection of the Alpine natural ecosystem and the strengthening of a sustainable development in the area, promoting the economic and cultural interests of the resident population.

-The convention is an international treaty signed by all 8 Alpine States (Austria, Germany, France, Italy, Lichtenstein, Monaco, Slovenia and Switzerland & the EU) composed by 9 thematic protocols.
+The Convention is an international treaty signed by all 8 Alpine countries (Austria, France, Germany, Italy, Liechtenstein, Monaco, Slovenia and Switzerland & the EU), composed of 9 thematic protocols.

-To know more about the Alpine Convention’s main bodies, activities and aims, please click here.
+To know more about the main bodies, activities and objectives of the Alpine Convention, please click here.

 Alpine Space contact point

-Each Partner State of the Alpine Space programme has a contact point, securing a link between the transnational and the national/regional level in the programme implementation.
-The contact point assists project partners during the project generation, application and implementation.
+Each Partner State of the Alpine Space programme has a contact point which ensures a link between the transnational and the national/regional level in the implementation of the programme.
+The contact point assists project partners in the development, application and implementation of projects.

-For more information on the programme management, please click here.
+For further information on the programme management, please click here.

 Alpine Space programme (ASP)

-Interreg B programme of transnational territorial cooperation co-financing projects for sustainable regional development in the Alps from the European Regional Development Fund.
+Interreg B programme of transnational territorial cooperation whose purpose is to co-finance projects for sustainable regional development in the Alps.
+The Alpine Space programme as an Interreg programme is funded by the European Regional Development Fund (ERDF).

 Application form (AF)

-Binding document which describes the project (objectives, results, outputs, partnership) and gives detailed information on the work plan and financial figures.
-The AF has to be submitted in the second step of project application process and is assessed by the programme bodies, in order to select the projects to be funded by the programme.
-Once the project is approved, the AF becomes the reference document for the whole implementation of the project until its closure.
-The content of it may change to a certain extent during the implementation, but only according to the programme’s project modifications rules and procedures.
+Binding document which describes the project (objectives, results, outputs, partnership) and provides detailed information on the work plan and financial figures.
+The AF must be submitted on JEMS when a call is open and is assessed by the programme bodies, in order to select the projects to be funded by the programme.
+Once the project is approved, the AF becomes the reference document for the entire implementation of the project until its completion.
+Its content may be modified to a certain extent during the implementation, but only according to the programme’s rules and procedures on project modification.

 See also Selection procedure and Eligibility criteria.